oscarotero/social-links/README.md

 //Use the properties to get the providers info, for example:
 $facebookProvider = $page->facebook;

-//Each provide has the following info:
+//Each provider has the following info:
 $page->twitter->shareUrl; //The url to share this page  (returns null if is not available)
 $page->twitter->shareCount; //The number of the current shares (returns 0 if is not available)